usablica/kissui/docs/docs/elements/buttons.md

 permalink: /docs/elements/buttons/
 ---

 <p>Buttons come in two basic flavors in Kissui.
-The standard <code>&lt;button&gt;</code> element is plain, whereas the <code>.button-primary</code> button is vibrant and prominent.
+The standard <code>&lt;button&gt;</code> element is plain, whereas the <code>.button .primary</code> button is vibrant and prominent.
 Button styles are applied to a number of appropriate form elements, but can also be arbitrarily attached to anchors with a <code>.button</code> class.</p>

 <div class="docs-example">
 <div>